Form Your C Corporation in as Fast as 10 Minutes

 Benefits of Forming a C Corpwith LLC Formations

 - Verify Company Name Availability

 What is a C Corporation (C-Corp)

 If you are thinking about forming your own corporation or LLC, you will have the chance to decide how it should be taxed by the federal government.
 The Internal Revenue Service will initially classify any corporation as being a C Corporation.
-This means that the corporation itself will be paying taxes on the income he earns.
+This means that the corporation itself will be paying taxes on the income it earns.
 However, if the shareholders prefer and the corporation qualifies, you can choose instead to file as an S corporation.
 In this way, the corporation will not be paying taxes.
 Instead, the shareholders themselves will report and pay any of the business taxes on personal returns.
 However, a good alternative to this is the C corporation.

 Many small business owners overlook the standard corporation, embracing either the S corporation or LLC.
-It is true that there is a chance of double taxation that LLCs and S corporations can avoid, as well as more state requirements then you would have for an LLC.
+It is true that there is a chance of double taxation that LLCs and S corporations can avoid, as well as more state requirements than you would have for an LLC.
 But these problems with corporations have been greatly exaggerated.
-In fact, setting up your business is a traditional corporation can offer a number of major advantages over LLC or S corporation structures.
+In fact, setting up your business as a traditional corporation can offer a number of major advantages over LLC or S corporation structures.
 Some of these advantages include:

 • Owner Limited Liability

 • Perpetual Existence